 The Department has four-field programs at both the undergraduate and graduate levels.
-The faculty includes five cultural anthropologists, four archaeologists, three physical anthropologists, and two linguists. [click on the choices above to learn more about the four fields of anthropology.]
-The teaching and research interests of the faculty have global reach: North America (the southeastern and southwestern United States), Mesoamerica and Central America (Mexico, Guatemala, Belize, Honduras, El Salvador, and Costa Rica), South America (Bolivia, Brazil, Ecuador, and Peru), Africa (Egypt, Niger, and Nigeria), Europe (France and Portugal), and Asia (China).
+The faculty includes eight cultural anthropologists, five archaeologists, three physical anthropologists, and three linguists. [click on the choices above to learn more about the four fields of anthropology.]
+The teaching and research interests of the faculty have global reach: North America (the southeastern and southwestern United States), Mesoamerica and Central America (Mexico, Guatemala, Belize, Honduras, El Salvador, and Costa Rica), South America (Bolivia, Brazil, Ecuador, and Peru), Africa (Egypt, Niger, and Nigeria), Europe (France and Portugal), and Asia (China and Viet Nam).

 Effective July 1, 2014 - Professor Trenton W. Holliday will be the new Chair of the Department of Anthropology.